theorbtwo/efi-stuff/README.md

-This is the beginning of a set of utilities to take images of EFI ROMs, split them apart, and extract their jucy and delicious innards.
+This is the beginning of a set of utilities to take images of EFI ROM, split them apart, and extract their juicy and delicious innards.

 To start, get an image of your ROM.
 On non-laptop UNIX-like machines, this is probably best accomplished with the "flashrom" command.
 If